More patients are having breast explant procedures to reduce their risk of developing breast implant-related cancer (BIA-ALCL)

 In most cases, the disease is caught at an early stage, with cancerous cells discovered only in the fluid surrounding the breast implant.
 The most common sign of BIA-ALCL is swelling of a breast due to increased fluids.
 To treat the condition, the breast implants are removed, as well as the surrounding capsule.
 As a precaution, both breast implants are removed, even in the cases where cancer cells are only present in one breast.
 However, if cancer has spread, further specialist treatment will most likely be required.

-In recent years, other breast implant-related illnesses have gained significant attention.
+In recent years, Breast Implant-related Illness (BII) has gained significant attention.
 However, Breast Implant Illness and BIA-ALCL are two distinct conditions.
-Where BIA-ALCL is a specific form of cancer linked to textured implants, Breast Implant Illness refers to a wide range of negative symptoms patients attribute to their breast implants.
+Where BIA-ALCL is a specific form of lymphoma or cancer linked to textured breast implants, Breast Implant Illness refers to a wide range of symptoms patients attribute to their breast implants.
 These include symptoms such as chronic chest pain, sleep problems, memory loss, and headaches among others.

-En Bloc Breast Implant Removal at Gold Coast Plastic Surgery
+En-Bloc Breast Implant Removal is available at Gold Coast Plastic Surgery

-At Gold Coast Plastic Surgery, we offer a range of breast implant removal and replacement options.
+At Gold Coast Plastic Surgery, we offer a range of breast implant removal and breast implant replacement options for patients in Brisbane, Gold Coast & Sunshine Coast, Queensland.
 In particular, for complete breast implant removal, we offer removal using the En Bloc Technique.
 This technique is used by Dr Mark Doyle to remove both the implant and surrounding scar tissue (capsule) in one piece.
 By removing the implant and capsule together, it reduces the risk of any fluid leaking into the surrounding tissue.

 To learn more about breast implant removal, or if you have concerns about your breast implants, don’t hesitate to contact us at Gold Coast Plastic Surgery.